 We often find ourselves suppressing emotions to fit into our fast-paced culture.
 There are many contributing components such as diet and hormone imbalances that contribute to menstrual discomfort.

 Many women are affected by pain and other symptoms associated with menstruation at some point in their life.
-For some women, the pain can be so intense that it interferes with the daily function of normal life, severe cases of painful periods are known as Dysmenorrhea.
-During menstruation, your uterus contracts to shed its lining in a process that’s triggered by hormone-like substances called prostaglandins. (and its this shedding of the uterus that causes the pain and discomfort you feel)
+For some women the pain can be so intense that it interferes with the daily function of normal life.

 Prostaglandins are associated with both pain and inflammation, and higher levels of these substances are linked to more severe menstrual cramps.
-Spasms and cramps are usually the main symptoms, coming in wave-like sensations located in the lower abdomen, lower back, and pelvic area.
+Spasms and cramps being the main symptom, with the wave like pain centered in the lower abdomen, lower back, vulva, and sometimes thighs.

 The pain is often accompanied by:

 Thankfully, there is a lot of research, which acknowledges natural methods being able help reduce menstrual discomfort, which afflicts so many of us.